-Google Project Zero has disclosed details for a zero-day vulnerability CVE-2020-17087 found in the Windows operating system that is being currently exploited in the wild.
+Google Project Zero disclosed details for a zero-day vulnerability CVE-2020-17087 found in the Windows operating system that being currently exploited in the wild.
+A vulnerability management tool discovered this.

 The newly disclosed Windows zero-day vulnerability (CVE-2020-17087) when used with Chrome based zero-day vulnerability (CVE-2020-15999) allows an attacker to escape the Chrome sandbox environment and run the code directly on Windows.